Martika: Mirror Ball and touring (2011–present)

 In July 2016, she was part of the Totally 80s Tour of Australia.
 The concerts included seven international 1980s acts, including Martika, Berlin, Limahl of Kajagoogoo, Paul Lekakis, Katrina of Katrina and the Waves, Men Without Hats and Stacey Q. For her performance at the tour, she received positive reviews from the Australian press.
+She claimed that touring was an entirely new concept for her, citing the fact she had been out of the music industry for the past 25 years and had not performed any of her songs since then.
+Speaking about the Australian tour, she claimed that it was a "fresh experience for me" to "wake the songs up" after a considerably long period of time.

 Personal life

-As of 2016, Martika was living in Dayton, Ohio with her musician husband, concentrating on married life.
+As of 2016, Martika was living in Dayton, Ohio, with her musician husband, concentrating on married life.